paqman85/txtjokes/README.md

     <li>Add the environment variables listed in docker-compose to the heroku environment variables section of your heroku app</li>
     <li>From your command line with <a href="https://devcenter.heroku.com/articles/heroku-cli">Heroku CLI installed.</a></li>
         Here are the sequence of comands to launch the project on the free tier of heroku:

-            `heroku login`
-            `heroku create`  (Take note of the app name -- somthing like 'damp-shield-9932'.
-Add 'YOUR-HEROKU-APP-NAME.herokuapp.com' to your settings allowed host in the django project.)
-            `heroku stack:set container -a damp-shield-9932` (make sure to change the app name to whatever you generated in the previous command - do this everytime you see damp-shield-9932)
+        (Take note of the app name -- something like 'damp-shield-9932'.
+Add 'YOUR-HEROKU-APP-NAME.herokuapp.com' to your settings allowed host in the django project.
+Make sure to change the app name to whatever you generated in the previous command - do this everytime you see damp-shield-9932)
+        ```
+            heroku login
+            heroku create
+            heroku stack:set container -a damp-shield-9932
-            `heroku addons:create heroku-postgresql:hobby-dev -a damp-shield-9932`
+            heroku addons:create heroku-postgresql:hobby-dev -a damp-shield-9932
-            `heroku git:remote -a damp-shield-9932
+            heroku git:remote -a damp-shield-9932
-            `git status`
+            git status
-            `git add .`
+            git add .
-            `git commit -m 'txtjokes pre-deploy'`
+            git commit -m 'txtjokes pre-deploy'
-            `git push heroku master`
+            git push heroku master
-            `heroku run python manage.py migrate`
+            heroku run python manage.py migrate
-            `heroku run python manage.py createsuperuser`
+            heroku run python manage.py createsuperuser
-            `heroku open -a damp-shield-9932`
+            heroku open -a damp-shield-9932
+        ```

-    <li>Send some jokes!
+    <li>Send some jokes!</li>
 </ol>

 <h3 id="other">Some Additional Notes:</h3>